5kullnight/ocr-cs-alevel/2.1 Elements of Computational Thinking/2.1.3. Thinking Procedurally/Identify the components of a problem.md

 3. **Enemies**
     - Enemies’ interactions
     - Enemies’ appearance
-Problems are commonly decomposed using **top-down design**, also known as **stepwise refinement**.
+Problems are commonly decomposed using **top-down design**, also known as stepwise refinement.
 This is the preferred method used to approach very large problems, as it breaks problems down into levels.
 Higher levels provide an overview of a problem, while lower levels specify in detail the components of this problem.
 The aim of using top-down design is to keep splitting problems into subproblems until each subproblem can be represented as a single task and ideally a self-contained module or subroutine.
 Each task can then be solved and developed as a subroutine by a different person.
 Once programmed, subroutines can also be tested separately before being brought together and finally integrated.